ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Story Mode, Select Mode, Expert Mode, Last Story.

 ## Important Notes
 * DO NOT USE GCR to build custom ISO!
-GCR causes problems with the extended DOL.
-Build using Dolphin (steps below).
+Build using Dolphin (steps below), or use xdelta if you don't plan to make other modifications.
+* WARNING: If Using the YellowAndroid MTP Animation Override code to have P2 be Sonic/Omega expect crashes.
+This is caused by a Partner BON matching the replaced Player BON.
+Example if you use Sonic's BON for P2, the game may crash on completion of Westopolis, Lethal Highway, Space Gadget, or Final Haunt.
+It is unknown if this can be fixed via code, instead of re-exporting animations/bon mappings.
 * You can change characters.
 Select 2P-VS, select characters, back out to the main menu at the 1-3 round select screen.
 Your character choices will carry over to 2P CO-OP.

 ## How to play / Setup